 District & Private School Directions

-- Directions for participation in 2020–21 federal programs New!
+- District directions for participation in federal programs

-- Updated directions (updated 2020–21) for private schools participating in federal programs.
-This reflects new ESSA requirements for districts.
+- Private school directions for private schools participating in federal programs.

 Private School Application

 - Districts must provide and explain Complaint Procedures for Private Schools Participating in Federal Programs (updated November 2021) to private school officials during the initial consultation process.